Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 Crew

-1. Check your mail and accept your invitation to join the repository
+1. Refresh the page and go into the new repository.
+If you don’t see it, check your mail and accept your invitation to join the repository.

 Team